 petticoats worn by court ladies in the 12th century.

-Shortbread is made with just a few ingredients; butter,
+Shortbread is made with just a few ingredients; mainly butter,

-either salted or unsalted.
+you can use unsalted or salted.
 You can add vanilla extract to

 the batter or even a small amount of almond extract.
 And

 while I have added dried cranberries, you could use dried